Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Interventions based on modeling of distribution shifts

 We summarize the key components of different existing DRO methods in \Cref{tab:intervention}.
-Note that the hyperparameters of these three DRO methods are fixed during the intervention, and we only modify the covariates used to build the set.
+Note that the hyperparameters of these three DRO methods are fixed during the intervention, and we only modify the covariates used to build the distance.

 In~\eqref{eq:mdro-formula},~\eqref{eq:wdro-formula} and~\eqref{eq:cdro-formula}, we set $\Fscr$ as the linear model class and $\ell_{tr}(\cdot, \cdot)$ as the hinge loss for binary classification, i.e., SVM as our model class.
-We comment that while our previous empirical analysis highlights the importance of the basic model class, it is unclear how to adapt powerful model classes for tabular data (e.g., XGBoost) for distributionally robust objectives and we leave this important problem to future work.
+We comment that while our previous empirical analysis highlights the importance of the basic model class, it is unclear how to adapt powerful model classes for tabular data (e.g., XGBoost) for distributionally robust objectives and we leave this important problem to future work. \wty{In the following Sections~\ref{sec:casestudy-xshift} and~\ref{sec:casestudy-yshift}, we focus on two case studies, i.e., Settings 7 and 4 with their specific attribution procedures and sensitivity analysis of the selected subset of features $Z$.
+And we provide results of other settings in Appendix~\ref{app:result_alg_intervention}.}